killertux/my-fake-sql/readme.md

 Than, you will need to install rust and cargo in your machine.
 Details [here](https://rustup.rs/).

 Finally, you can just type `cargo run` and the fake mysql server will start.
-You can also compile it as realease and run it if you want the best performance.
+You can also compile it as release and run it using `cargo run --release`.

 ## Connecting with JetBrains